Debbiepimpo/furlong-helpdesk/README.md

 * The main goal was to develop a user-friendly experience on this e-commerce website.
 * Not registered users can not access to the main areas such as profile, request a training hour or either the caalendar schedule.
 However, if they create an account, they will have full access to it.
 * All input elements are clearly labeled, and provide placeholders and default values whenever relevant
-* All events on the website are complemented by alerts such as when a paymentt is successful, denied or card details are wrong.
+* All events on the website are complemented by alerts such as when a payment is successful, denied or card details are wrong.
-Also  when the user's Cart is empty.
+Even  when the user's Cart is empty.
 * When a user is logged in a "Log Out" link is displayed and vice-versa.
 * The site should be responsive and work on all browsers.